AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

 - `npm install` (installs boilerplate dependencies)
 - `git init` (establish your repo... make sure to do it on github, as well)
 - `git commit -m "initial commit"`
+- make sure node_modules/ and DS Store files are added to .gitignore (DS Store is important if it's a group project)
 - Create knexfile.js: `touch knexfile.js`
 - Set up knexfile.js config
 ```